 Active members are required to complete training class as prescribed by departmental policies and procedures.
 Active fire personnel are required to participate in a minimum of ten (10) monthly fire suppression training, which consist of Thursday trainings or special training scheduled by the Training Officer.
 Active EMS are required to participate in a minimum of eight (8) rescue trainings and are asked to submit a monthly transport schedule with a minimum of 24hrs signed up for at time turned in to rescue company officer in charge of schedule.
 There is a business meeting the first Friday of each month at 8:00PM.
 It is not mandatory but every member is encouraged to attend.

 As an active member, you will be assigned to one of three duty groups.
-Duty groups rotate once every three (3) weeks.
+Duty groups rotate on a 48hrs on 96hrs off schedule.
 You are required to respond to night and weekend emergencies when your assigned duty group is on duty, if not, find another member to cover your duty group.
 Exceptions from being assigned to a duty group would be if you work the night shift or for special reason justifiable by the executive committee.
 In addition, active members are also encouraged to participate in fund raising events at Fireman’s Park.